Upcoming Sessions

 See All Upcoming Sessions

-Note: This is a recording of a webinar held on July 9, 2020.
-Training Overview The COVID-19 Pandemic has created numerous challenges to EMS and Healthcare Providers including responding and managing injuries from exposures to cleaning chemicals and disinfectants by patients who are concerned with virus transmission.
-Additionally, recent protests have raised concerns regarding risks of viral transmission during crowd gatherings, however, injuries from trauma and tear gas have also been reported.
-During this webinar, two experts in medical toxicology, will discuss hazards from disinfectants, cleaning chemicals and tear gas as well as the emergency assessment and management of associated injuries.
-The course contains two modules: a content module and a resources and evaluation module.
-After accessing both modules, learners will earn a certificate of completion.
+Note: This is a self-paced online course.
+Training Overview This course introduces Appreciative Inquiry, a strengths-based, positive, cooperative approach to building capacity.
+It is an introductory-level course in designing programs and projects using a positive lens, emphasizing that every person and community has inherent strengths, capabilities, and potential, rather than focusing primarily on their needs, problems, or deficits.
+The course contains three modules: the content module, a resources module, and an evaluation.
+After finishing all three modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
-This recording is approximately 90 minutes.
-There are no prerequisites.
+The entire training is expected to take 40 minutes to complete.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
-About the Trainer Ziad Kazzi, MD is the Associate Professor of Emergency Medicine and Director of International Medical Toxicology Fellowship at Emory University.
-Paul Max, MD is the Executive Director and Past President of the American College of Medical Toxicology.
+About the Course Developers This course was developed by the Region IV Public Health Training Center at the Emory University Rollins Schools of Public Health.
+We would like to thank Cynthia D. Lamberth, MPH, CPH, PhDc, CEO and Principal Consultant at ExudeU.com for her contribution as the subject matter expert.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
-Read More
+Read more

 Shopping Cart